 When shopping for life insurance one of the most common questions people have is; how much life insurance do I really need to protect my family?
 The truth is the amount will vary for each person since every family and situation is unique.
-However, there are general rules of thumb the experts use when working with their clients.
+However, there are general rules of thumb the experts use when working with their clients in 2016.

 Rule of Thumb